How to Replace Your Pool Liner (And When To Do It)

 If you live in a part of the world with four distinct seasons, your pool liner will expand and contract as the temperature cools down and heats up.
 The expansions and contractions can begin to pull the liner out of the coping strips, causing a lot of wrinkles.
 If your pool liner starts to sag and bubble, it might need to be replaced.
 Read my guide on how to remove wrinkles from your pool liner first, though – there are some things you can do to potentially save it for a while longer.

-Yard Shrapnel
+Debris and Yard Shrapnel

 Chemical Damage